mclaeysb/geojson-polygon-self-intersections/README.md

 According to the [Simple Features standard](https://en.wikipedia.org/wiki/Simple_Features), polygons may not self-intersect.
 GeoJSON, however, doesn't care about this.
 You can use this tool to check for self-intersections, list them or use them in some way.

+This tool uses the [rbush](https://github.com/mourner/rbush) spatial index by default to speed up the detection of intersections.
+This is especially useful when are many edges but only few intersections.
+If you prefer, you can opt-out using an input parameter (see below) and it will perform a brute-force search for intersections instead.
+This might be preferable in case of few edges, as it allows you to avoid some overhead.

 # Usage

 Get Node.js, then